richyBaxter/geo-analyzer/README.md

 ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '24)
 [DOI: 10.1145/3637528.3671900](https://doi.org/10.1145/3637528.3671900) | [arXiv: 2311.09735](https://arxiv.org/abs/2311.09735)

-We thank the researchers for making their findings publicly available and contributing to the understanding of content optimization for AI systems.
+We thank the researchers for making their findings publicly available and contributing to the understanding of content optimisation for AI systems.

 ---